HaidyF/HaidyF.github.io/_posts/2021-04-14-my_js_project.markdown

 Another bump in the road I had here which needed some google was that my create function was working but the new project would only show when the page is refreshed.
 After some googling I was able to find the location.reload() method which took care of this problem.

 Only two CRUD actions were required for this project, but I felt like the app would not be complete without the option to DELETE instance.
-I decided to add the delete functionality and there went my third fetch request; a DELETE method request which surprisingly took the longest time to get to work, I added the event listener and handled removing the project from the DOM and it was still not working.
-What was missing was my function which iterates over the projects and removes the one targeted.
+I decided to add the delete functionality and there went my third fetch request; a DELETE method request; I added the event listener using ONCLICK in my HTML tag, and handled removing the project from the DOM.

 With all three fetch requests functioning, I have been feeling a little more comfortable and trying to figure out the CSS for my app and trying to make it look more appealing.
 Even though I know that the app's design will need some improvement, I am enjoying this process and will probably be coming back and making all my apps look more sophisticated.